Football comes home: Jubilant fans greet Lionesses on return to England

 Daisy admitted she struggled to watch the penalty shootout, adding: “I couldn’t watch, I was very nervous, but very happy that they won.”

-In a post on X, the team shared a photo of the Euros trophy draped in an England flag on a seat on the plane.

-The team will be welcomed to a celebratory reception at Downing Street later on Monday, hosted by Deputy Prime Minister Angela Rayner and sports minister Stephanie Peacock.
+The team arrived for a celebratory reception at Downing Street, hosted by Deputy Prime Minister Angela Rayner and sports minister Stephanie Peacock, just before 7pm.

-Team captain Leah Williamson was seen smiling and holding the Euros trophy as the team left their hotel in Zurich and began their journey home in the rain.

-Other team members, wearing their medals, smiled as they high-fived supporters waiting outside the building and signed autographs.

-Lauren Hemp was seen carrying a Beauty and the Beast castle made out of Lego on her journey home.

-Other players have discussed hobbies outside of football which they have used to help unwind during the tournament, with star striker Michelle Agyemang revealing she had brought a piano with her to Switzerland.
+No 10 was decorated with St George’s flags draped over windows and bunting along the railings.

+The England players and staff were given canapes and drinks in the garden, and several of them posed for selfies and chatted with Ms Rayner and Ms Peacock.

+Wiegman thanked him for calling and for supporting the team throughout the tournament.

+Sir Keir, a keen football fan and season ticket-holder at Arsenal, spent Monday in Scotland with US President Donald Trump, who was visiting his golf resorts in Ayrshire and Aberdeenshire.

-Tuesday will see the team enjoy an open-top bus procession along The Mall and a ceremony in front of Buckingham Palace.
+On Tuesday, the team will enjoy an open-top bus procession along The Mall and a ceremony in front of Buckingham Palace.

 The team can be seen wearing their gold medals, chanting the white Cavapoo’s name and waving his paw after the match.